 - Phase 1: Training.
 ACWICT worked with local partners to market the program to young women in their communities.
 All applicants accepted into the program were required to attend the ACWICT training.
 At the end of the training period, beneficiaries completed an online exam to test their technical IT skills.
-Those who passed this exam were awarded globally-recognized certificates255.
+Those who passed this exam were awarded globally-recognized certificates254.
 Thereafter, they moved into job placement. - Phase 2: Job Placement.
 ACWICT has a growing network of over 1,000 employers who hire ACWICT graduates.
 On average, at least 80% of the young people trained are placed into jobs, internships and apprenticeships.
 ACWICT established a feedback loop with employers, which allows employers to provide input and feedback on the relevance of the training and the quality of the graduates.
 This information is to improve subsequent training cohorts, and ultimately ensure the employability of ACWICT graduates.
 In addition to these placements within ACWICT's network, ACWICT also has a team that searches for external work opportunities for beneficiaries.

-รูก Supply-Side Components Demand-Side Compo onents
+u Supply-Side Components Demand-Side Components

-Design Training & ./ Improving Access to ./
+Design Training & Improving Access to 1

-Ď Skills Development v Finance for SMEs ·
+Ď Skills Development v Finance for SMEs •

-an.
-Employment & ./ Capacity Building & .,
+ram Employment & Capacity Building & ×

-ogra Intermediation Services v Information Provision ×
+Prograi Intermediation Services , v Information Provision ~

-Pro Subsidized Employment , Targeted Sector-Specific .,
+Pr Subsidized Employment × Targeted Sector-Specific , , , , , , , , , , , , , , , , , , ,

-Subsidized Employment × Approaches ×
+Subsidized Employment × ^ Approaches ×